By Greg Reynolds for CoinWeek …..

 British George-Noble gold coins were minted from 1509 to 1547.
-This was the first primary British gold denomination to be eleven-twelfths fine (91.67% gold), and ’11/12′ soon became a British and international standard of fineness.
-Six George-Nobles weigh 27 grams, about the same weight of the yet to be born Spanish eight escudos coins.
+This was the first primary British gold denomination to be 11/12 fine (91.67% gold), and ’11/12′ soon became a British and international standard of fineness.
+Six George-Nobles weigh 27 grams, about the same weight of the yet-to-be-struck Spanish eight escudos coins.

-The Spanish adopted the eleven-twelfths fine (91.67%) standard for gold coins in 1536.
-Earlier Spanish gold coins were 98.6% gold, the same fineness as the Ducat, which had, by then, been an international monetary unit for more than two centuries.
+The Spanish adopted the 11/12 fine (91.67%) standard for gold coins in 1536.
+Earlier Spanish gold coins were 98.6% gold – the same fineness as the Ducat, which had, by then, been an international monetary unit for more than two centuries.
 Indeed, from 1476 to 1515, a Spanish coin issue termed an ‘excelente’ was actually a Ducat.

-Unlike previous French gold coins, the Louis D’Or was eleven-twelfths fine (91.67%), and an easy multiple of Louis D’Or coins weighs approximately 27 grams, as do eight escudos.
+Unlike previous French gold coins, the Louis D’Or was 11/12 fine (91.67%), and an easy multiple of Louis D’Or coins weighs approximately 27 grams, as do eight escudos.
 Six British George-Nobles or three British Unites weigh exactly 27 grams.
-Indeed, a Charles II Unite, minted around 1661, in the Millennia collection, weighs exactly 9.00 grams.
-This coin is NGC graded AU-55.
-It sold for $26,450.
+Indeed, a Charles II Unite, minted around 1661, in the Millennia Collection, weighs exactly 9.00 grams.
+This coin is NGC-graded AU-55; it sold for $26,450.

 Four Louis D’Or about equal eight escudos, and eight escudos equal three British Unites or six George-Nobles.
 The gold coins of the Spanish, from the 1530s to the 1770s, and the French, from 1640 to the 1790s, were consistent with most British gold coins that were minted from 1485 to 1662.
-By the mid 1600s, most of the gold coins of the British, the Spanish and the French were interchangeable to a great extent, though not perfectly so.
+By the mid-1600s, most of the gold coins of the British, the Spanish, and the French were interchangeable, though not perfectly so.

 A deviation of one to three percent was typically permissible in the realities of commerce for transactions that were not extremely large.
 Many coins of different nations were designed and minted such that they could circulate alongside coins produced by leading societies, even if there was a 0.5% to 3.5% deviation in silver or gold weight.
 During eras long before the inventions of computers and machines for chemical analysis, merchants and consumers demanded coins that could be traded everyday without the need for an expert, time-consuming determination of the precious metal content of each.

-Around 1772 or 1773, depending upon the individual Mint, the gold content of the escudos coins of the Spanish Empire was changed from 11/12 (0.917 fine) to 90% or so.
+Around 1772 or 1773, depending on the individual mint, the gold content of the escudos coins of the Spanish Empire was changed from 11/12 (0.917 fine) to 9/10 or so.
 In 1786, the fineness of the gold coins of the Spanish Empire was changed again.

 From 1786 until the 1830s, and even later in independent Latin American nations, escudos coins were seven-eighths fine (87.5% gold).
 The gold content of three Guineas then became almost equal to the gold content of eight escudos.
 Once again, Spanish gold coins were consistent with British gold coins.
 Three Guineas could be used, in much of the world, to pay for an item that costs eight escudos and vice versa.

-There were numerous Guinea coins in the Millennia collection.
-Please see my article on the 1703 ‘Vigo’ Five Guinea coin.
-A 1680 Guinea, from the era of Charles II, is fairly graded MS-62 by the NGC.
-It sold for $6038.
+There were numerous Guinea coins in the Millennia Collection.
+A 1680 Guinea from the era of Charles II is fairly graded MS-62 by the NGC.
+It sold for $6,038.